amd/HPCTrainingExamples/OmniperfExamples/3-RegisterOccupancyLimit/README.md

 - VGPRs (`7.1.5`), AGPRs (`7.1.6`), and SGPRs (`7.1.7`) show exactly the same register usage.
 - Wave Occupancy (`2.1.26`) shows our occupancy is also more or less the same.

-More generally, you can use this command to look at all SPI "insufficient resource" stats in the same screen, to determine if any resource is currently limiting occupancy:
+More generally, you can use this command to look at all SPI "insufficient resource" stats in the same screen, to determine if any resource is currently limiting occupancy.
-In fact, we can use this to ensure our problem implementation no longer has any SPI-related occupancy limiters with the newer version of ROCm.
+In fact, we can use this to ensure our problem implementation no longer has any SPI-related occupancy limiters with the newer version of ROCm:
 ```
 omniperf analyze -p workloads/problem/MI200 --dispatch 1 --metric 6.2
 ```